hcschuetz/sphere-texturing/README.md

 [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system)
 from the plane triangle constituting our octahedron face to our spherical triangle.
+(Note that various concepts of "spherical barycentric coordinates" have already been introduced earlier in the literature.
+How are those concepts related to the one introduced here?
+And could we use those concepts as well?)

 A point `(X, Y, Z)` in our spherical triangle can be identified by the three angles between the point and each of the three coordinate planes: